 Missoula County High School has had a school newspaper distributed throughout the hallways since the 1910s.
 The writers were passionate about their school and it was portrayed through their writing.
 The articles were student-life oriented, writing about informative topics of the school community and clubs that belonged to the school.

 At the beginning of The Konah‘s life, they published multiple features, some for holidays like Christmas or Halloween.
-There would be information regarding activities or events happening, even places you could shop for Halloween candy or Christmas presents.
+There would be information regarding activities or events happening, even places where you could shop for Halloween candy or Christmas presents.
 There was also an April Fool’s Day special edition which featured fake stories to prank the students that cruised through the halls.

 There have been discussions that some features from the past could possibly be making a return to The Spartan Scoop, including memories from each class and alumni.
 The Konah also focused on cross-town rivalries, any milestones that students had overcome, and especially school sports.
 There were some articles on activities and/or events around town.
-In addition, in order to print the newspaper, the staff had to solicit advertisers.
+In addition, to print the newspaper, the staff had to solicit advertisers.
 As a result, the paper featured ads of businesses around Missoula.

 With The Konah being around for more than a century, it was passed due to being revamped and created into something more, which is what Bathje decided when she became the newspaper advisor.
 She believed it was time for a new era of the newspaper and its writers: that’s when it began its journey as The Spartan Scoop in 2020.